free5ty1e/debianusbfileserver/README.md

 For RPi3, add the line `gpu_mem=256`

 You can set any value, but `320` is recommended amount for 4K HEVC.
+(I still never got hevc decode to work)

 Verify the split between CPU and GPU memory: